 Location And Diversity

-The historic, beautiful and vibrant Lancaster metropolitan area population is 507,766, the second largest in the South Central Pennsylvania area.
-The city of Lancaster has 60,000 residents and is driving distance from Harrisburg, Philadelphia, Baltimore, Washington, D.C , the Jersey shore and Delaware beaches.
-Lancaster is a culturally and ethnically diverse area that is 55.2% White, 39.3% Hispanic or Latino ancestry (giving Lancaster the highest population of Hispanics in Pennsylvania.), 16.3% Black or African American, 0.7% Native American, 3.0% Asian, 0.1% Native Hawaiian, and 5.8% makes up two or more races.
+Historic, beautiful and vibrant Lancaster is the second largest metropolitan area in south central Pennsylvania with a population of 533,320.
+Lancaster City, with 60,000 residents, is easy driving distance to Harrisburg, Philadelphia, Baltimore, Washington, DC, the Jersey shore and Delaware beaches.
+The culturally and ethnically diverse population of the city is 41.3% White, 39.3% Hispanic or Latino, 16.3% Black or African American, 3% Asian.
+Nearly 6% of residents identify as two or more races.

-The Lancaster Central Market is the oldest continuously operated farmers market in the United States.
-In addition to Lancaster's boutiques, vintage shops, and art galleries, located on the famous "Gallery Row," it has the largest enclosed shopping center in South Central Pennsylvania.
 Lancaster is home to five higher education institutions.
+The Lancaster Central Market is the oldest continuously operated farmers market in the US.
+The Fulton Theatre, an award-winning Equity house, features Broadway-quality productions.
+The Lancaster Symphony Orchestra showcases classical and popular music concerts.
+In addition to boutiques, vintage shops, and art galleries, Lancaster has the largest enclosed shopping center in South Central Pennsylvania.